Red-company/RES_Implementation/README.md

 ## What is it?

-This is a small and portable C++17 implementation of the Red Encryption Standart(RES).
+This is a small and portable C++17 implementation of the Red Encryption Standard(RES).
 RES is upgraded version of Advanced Encryption Standard(AES) and is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).

 ## Where to use?